Our Ashwood Location

 Our new outpatient facility is located in Boise, and will serve The Boise Metropolitan Area.
 It will provide a safe & therapeutic environment for both our staff and patients.

 Boise, ID, 83704

 Idaho is home to nearly 200,000 Spanish-speaking people.
 It’s also home to many drug addicts and alcoholics.
 According to an article published in Idaho Statesman Magazine, more than 200 Idaho residents die from drug overdose every year.

 If you speak Spanish and struggle with addiction, Idaho has many resources to help you.
 There are Spanish AA meetings, NA Meetings, and Al-Anon meetings.
-In From Boise and Nampa to Twin Falls and Idaho Falls, meetings happen every day.
+In From Boise to Twin Falls and Idaho Falls, meetings happen every day.
 These meetings are filled with other people like you who just want help.